-Your skin needs to be cleansed daily, and encouraged to maintain a high moisture content.
-Use a good quality moisturiser and drink plenty of water throughout the day.
-Over-cleansing is never a good thing, no matter how much you moisturise afterwards.
-Over-cleansing removes the protective barrier on the skin, called the acid mantle.
-It’s a very fine, slightly acidic film on the surface of the skin that acts as a barrier against bacteria, viruses, and other potential contaminants.
-Continuous removal of this protective barrier does not clean the skin, but rather encourages it to produce even more oil.
-This in turn leads to breakouts and greasy skin.
+Skin needs to be cleansed daily and encouraged to maintain a high moisture content.
+Using a good quality moisturiser and drinking plenty of water throughout the day is best, as over-cleansing is never a good thing, no matter how much you moisturise afterwards.
+Cleansing too vigorously or too often removes the protective barrier on the skin, called the acid mantle, a very fine, slightly acidic film that acts as a barrier against bacteria, viruses, and other potential contaminants.
+Continuous removal of this acid mantle does not clean the skin, but rather encourages it to produce even more oil, in turn leading to breakouts and greasy skin.

-Cleansing should be after removing make-up, at night.
+Cleansing should be done after removing make-up at night.
 If you need to exfoliate, do this after cleansing.
 A simple rinse with warm water only (or rosewater) should be sufficient in the mornings.
 If all you’ve applied to your skin before bedtime is night cream and eye cream, its not necessary to use a cleanser in the morning.

-Dry, sensitive or combination skin types should exfoliate once a week.
+Dry, sensitive, or combination skin types should exfoliate once a week.
 Oily skin types can exfoliate twice a week.
-Always make sure to apply a rich moisturiser afterwards, no matter your skin type.
-Facial exfoliators come with different sized exfoliating particles, for example, fine bamboo particles, strawberry seeds, kiwi fruit, jojoba beads, sugar based, etc. (click on any of those links to see the relevant product review).
-Personal preference and your skin type will determine which exfoliator you end up using.
-If you’re wanting a ‘no mess, no fuss’ approach to exfoliation, pop your cleanser onto a wash cloth / face cloth.
-You get to cleanse and exfoliate all in one, and a wash cloth is gentle enough to be used every day, by any skin type.
+Always apply a rich moisturiser afterwards, no matter your skin type.
+Exfoliators help to remove any dry, dead skin cells, revealing smooth skin beneath.
+When exfoliating, please remember to treat skin gently, using light, circular motions.
+The product does not need to be rubbed on, even though the product may be called a ‘scrub’, there is no need to scrub skin.
+Exfoliate in the evening as it helps clear out pores – exfoliating before make-up application is pointless, as make-up is just going to settle into clean pores.
+Exfoliators containing AHAs (Alpha Hydroxy Acids) definitely need to be used in the evenings, as AHAs do react to sunlight (click here to read more about AHAs).
+Facial exfoliators come with different sized exfoliating particles, for example, fine bamboo particles, strawberry seeds, kiwi fruit, jojoba beads, sugar based, etc. Personal preference and your skin type will determine which exfoliator you like.
+If you’re wanting a ‘no mess, no fuss’ approach to exfoliation, pop your cleanser onto a wash cloth / face cloth / flannel to cleanse and exfoliate all in one.
+A wash cloth is gentle enough to be used every day, by any skin type.

 Mists, toners and skin tonics are less harsh than astringents.
 They are suitable for use on normal and combination skin types.
-Depending on the oiliness of the T-zone (forehead, nose and chin), combination skin types may need to use a toner and an astringent.
+Depending on the oiliness of the T-zone – forehead, nose and chin – combination skin types may need to use a toner and an astringent.
 The toner will be applied to the cheeks and the astringent to the T-zone.

 Skin bracers and fresheners are the mildest form of toner.
-They contain very little or no alcohol, and a humectant (like glycerine).
+They contain very little or no alcohol, and a humectant, like glycerine.
 Rosewater is an example of a mild toner that can be used on dry skin.

 All skin types need to be moisturised, including oily skin.
 Apply a light, oil-free, water-based moisturiser, especially after toning with a drying astringent like witch hazel.
 Products labelled as non-comedogenic will not block pores and are great for use on oily skin.
 Normal skin types should use a lightweight non-greasy water-based moisturiser.
 Combination skin types could use the same, although a richer, oil-based moisturiser would need to be used when the skin is feeling dry, especially during the winter months.
 Dry skin requires a heavier, oil-based moisturiser.
 These last longer on the skin and help prevent water from evaporating, thereby hydrating for longer.

 Eye cream is a must in your skincare routine.
 It helps prevent and reduce the appearance of wrinkles around the eyes.
 When using an eye cream or eye gel never apply the product directly under the eye, as this can cause the delicate eye tissue to swell and look puffy.
 Rather apply the cream on the eye bank.
 This is the area about an inch away from the edge of your eye.
-Use your ring finger, as this finger exerts the least amount of pressure and won’t tug at the delicate skin in the eye area.
+Use your ring finger – this finger exerts the least amount of pressure and won’t tug at the delicate skin in the eye area.
 Eye gels are better to use in the morning as they are more easily absorbed, won’t make make-up slip, and won’t leave a greasy look like a cream might.

 Lastly, its best to try and find a cleanser, toner, and moisturiser from the same brand and range.
 Cleansers, toners, and moisturisers from the same brand range are designed and formulated to work together.
 By mixing brands, or ranges within a brand, you may not be getting the best results out of these products.